wonitatts/Broken-Access-Control-via-Client-Controlled-state./README.md

 ## Detection (the defender's angle)

-If you're defending an app, here's how an attack like this shows up:
+I'm new at this point if you're reading this, but If you're defending an app, here's how an attack like this shows up from what i found:

 - **Identity mismatch in logs.** An authenticated session belonging to a *non-admin* user hitting `/admin` or `/admin/delete` is a loud anomaly.
 The signal is a privileged endpoint being reached by an identity your server-side records say isn't privileged.
 - **Alert on privileged actions.** A `delete?username=` request from a session that should never have reached the admin panel is worth an immediate look.